 Once the road to Exit Glacier is snow-covered and closed to cars, it is accessible by fat bikes, cross-country skis, snowmobile, dog sled, and more.
 Winter recreation generally starts in early November and the snow can last into May.
 This can vary greatly from season to season, so be sure to check on current conditions before starting out.

 Winter is one of the best times of year to spot moose at Exit Glacier.
 Enjoy viewing them from a distance, since they are likely to be stressed in this season of food scarcity.

 A warming hut with wood stove and benches is available for day use when visiting the Exit Glacier Area.
 Pit toilets are also available, located just off the parking area.
 No potable water is available, so all drinking water should be brought in or properly treated before drinking.

 Public Use Cabin

 The Willow Public Use Cabin, in the Exit Glacier Area, can be rented by the night, providing visitors with a once-in-a-lifetime winter backcountry experience.

 The use of snowmobiles is prohibited within the Exit Glacier Developed Area, except on the road to Exit Glacier, in the parking areas, and on a designated route through the Exit Glacier Campground to Exit Creek, as shown on the Exit Glacier Developed Area Winter Map.

 Winter shuttle service, operated by Adventure Sixty North, is authorized to provide scenic tours and guided snowshoe walks.
 Passengers can also be dropped off to enjoy winter activities on their own.
-Costs and additional information regarding the service can be found at Adventure Sixty North's website for Winter Tours and Activities.
+Costs and additional information regarding the service can be found at Adventure Sixty North's website.

 Booking a trip with an experienced mountaineering guide company is a great idea.
 It saves on the expense of costly mountaineering gear, and gives added security and safety to the trip.